Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

-To gain insight into the effect of the Berry phase on the zero-temperature phases of Kondo lattice systems, here we consider the case of one dimension.
-We use a combination of QNL$\sigma$M and bosonization based approaches to the antiferromagnetic spin-$1/2$ Kondo-Heisenberg model, and demonstrate how the Berry phase comes into play in the Kondo effect.
-We demonstrate that, when the conduction electron moves in the topologically nontrivial instanton configurations of the ${\bf n}$ fields, a Berry phase $\theta$ term with $\theta_c=\pi$ arises.
+To gain insight into the effect of the Berry phase on the zero-temperature phases of Kondo lattice systems, here we consider the case of AFM spin-$1/2$ Kondo-Heisenberg model in one dimension.
+We use the QNL$\sigma$M basis to study the effect of topological spin excitations, with important guidance provided by the results derived from bosonization method.
+We show that, when the conduction electron moves in the topologically nontrivial instanton configurations of the ${\bf n}$ fields, a Berry phase $\theta$ term with $\theta_c=\pi$ arises.
 The emergent Berry phase shifts the $\theta$ term of the spin chain from $\pi$ to $0[mod~2\pi]$, which in turn gives rise to a spin gap that is characteristic \cite{AffleckWhite,Zachar,SiPivovarov} of the Kondo-screened state of the one-dimensional Kondo-Heisenberg lattice.
 Our results apply to both the insulating case at half-filling, where they are consistent with the result of Tsvelik \cite{Tsvelik1994}, as well as the metallic case away from half-filling.

-{\it Kondo-Heisenberg model and QNL$\sigma$M mapping:} We begin with the following one dimensional Kondo-Heisenberg Hamiltonian
+{\it Kondo-Heisenberg model and QNL$\sigma$M mapping:} We begin with the following one dimensional Hamiltonian